RMITLibrary/easy_cite/markdown/rmitharvard.md

 ##### Citing a source, including online journal articles, with no page numbers

-Journal articles are increasingly being published online, and these articles have no page numbers.
+Journal articles that are published online tend to have no page numbers.
 Sometimes, other sources also have no page numbers, such as some e-books, and webpages and websites.

 If the work you are citing does NOT contain page numbers, include the alternative page locators such as the heading or section name, chapter number, paragraph number, or the heading or section name or chapter number combined with the paragraph number.